Privacy notice

 How long we keep it

 The short version.
 Personal data you give us (contact emails, printable request emails, contact-form submissions) is deleted within 30 days of the purpose ending.
 Aggregate analytics and network logs (Cloudflare, server, Umami, GA4) are kept for up to 18 months.
-Sentry error events are kept for 90 days.
+Error-monitoring events are kept for 90 days.

 - Optional contact email on a suggested edit:deleted within 90 days of moderation by an automated daily purge.